bzed/dayz-scripts/README.md

 # dayz-scripts
 Custom scripts for DayZ Standalone Server

+init.c - Server intialization sample script for Custom Mission in offline mod => https://github.com/Arkensor/DayZCommunityOfflineMode.

-init.c - Server intialization script for Custom Mission in Server.
+init.namalsk.c - Server intialization sample for Namalsk server script for Custom Mission in Server.
 Should be located under the mission folder.

 start.bat - Server startup/control/restart script.
 Should be in the server root dir, same than the server executable.